 I'm happy so far with my decision to switch from CFL to LED bulbs in my home.
 Since we have a rooftop solar power system and solar hot water heater, I am starting to see months with zero energy charge on my bill.
 (Note that I've also implemented other energy saving measures, such as using "smart power strips", insulating my attic and using solar screens.)

 Here To Stay

 LED bulb use in home lighting is a technology that is likely going to be around for decades.
 The U.S. Department of Energy claims that if every home in America adopted their use, 40 fewer power plants would be needed.
 A new technology that is quickly being developed for the consumer market is that of OLED's or organic light emitting diodes.
 These will consist of sheets of material which glow when a current is applied to them.
 A whole wall could be covered with thin OLED film to illuminate the room instead of having light come out of a fixture.
-Note: If you find this article useful, please post it on your Facebook or other page using the tool here: Article by N. Hart, 10/08/2011
+Note: If you find this article useful, please post it on your Facebook or other page using the tool here: 10/08/2011